jonprettyman/ocar-demo/README.md

 * cloned locally and created `initial-structure` branch
 * ran `adr-init`
 * started editing this readme
-* started working on the (initial ADR to use ADRs)[doc/adr/0001-record-architecture-decisions.md]
+* started working on the [initial ADR to use ADRs](doc/adr/0001-record-architecture-decisions.md)